 Red raspberry leaf tea contains a lot of vitamins and minerals that have been shown to help relieve mood swings, tummy aches, and tiredness.

 It is usually recommended for those suffering from a sore throat, mild diarrhea, and even premenstrual symptoms.

 Research studies have also shown that raspberry leaves may even contain cancer-fighting properties.
-The research shows it either destroy cancer cells or neutralize carcinogens.
+The research shows it either destroys cancer cells or neutralizes carcinogens.

 Additionally, Red Raspberry Leaf tea is also used as a fertility drink.
 The leaf contains a compound called fragarine, which is known to balance hormones, tighten the muscles in the pelvic area to prevent miscarriage, and also improve reproductive health.